Last updated: Friday 8th July 2022

-UBC Geography continues to implement measures to keep our community safe during COVID-19 in the 2020/21 academic year.
+UBC Geography continues to implement measures to keep our community safe.

-UBC Geography student advising is now online.
-Appointments can be booked here, and both video conferencing and phone conferencing options are available.
+UBC Geography student advising appointments can be booked here, and both video conferencing and phone conferencing options are available.

 Graduate students are encouraged to contact their academic advisor and/or graduate chair Jim Glassman with any questions.

-Guidelines for international students wishing to travel to Canada were amended on October 20th.
+Guidelines and requirements for international students wishing to travel to Canada are changing regularly.
 Please contact International Student Advising with any questions about your personal circumstances before booking or embarking on travel.
 For student accommodation, please contact UBC Housing.

-A/V support is available from Bret in the building and from Aaron remotely.
+A/V support is available from Aaron, including support for recording lectures in the Geography building.
 Please email in the first instance with any questions about online teaching.
 UBC’s Keep Teaching website is also being regularly updated.